lrodero/cats-effect-tutorial/tutorial.md

            }
 // ...
 ```

-Notice that the call `clientsExecutionContext.execute` will be created on a
+Notice that the call `clientsExecutionContext.execute` will create a thread from
-thread from that execution context, setting free on the other hand the thread
+that execution context, setting free on the other hand the thread that was
-that was evaluating the `IO` for-comprehension.
-If the thread pool used by the
+evaluating the `IO` for-comprehension.
+If the thread pool used by the execution
-execution context can create new threads if no free ones are available, then
+context can create new threads if no free ones are available, then we will be
-we will be able to attend as many clients as needed.
-This is similar to the
+able to attend as many clients as needed.
+This is similar to the solution we
-solution we used previously shifting the task to the execution context!
-And in
+used previously shifting the task to the execution context!
+And in fact `shift`
-fact `shift` makes something close to what we have just coded, so the next `IO`
+makes something close to what we have just coded: it introduces asynchronous
-instances are evaluated in threads from its execution context, setting in fact
-an async boundary.
+boundaries to reorganize how threads are used.

 The `async` construct is useful specially when the task to run by the `IO` can
 be terminated by any thread.
 For example, calls to remote services are often